Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Introduction

 The correct way to accumulate many different measurements and priors into coherent estimates is via probabilistic inference, and a factor graph represents the probabilistic structure of inference problems in SLAM \cite{Dellaert:Kaess:Foundations2017}.
 Abstract scene elements can be combined into this estimation framework and probabilistic inference can refine and confirm or reject the abstractions.
 A hybrid, incrementally abstracting map is therefore represented by a complicated, heterogeneous and dynamically changing factor graph, where new raw structure is continually added while abstractions are tested, and replace raw structure if those tests are passed.

 There have been few attempts to solve the true, complex inference problems these factor graphs represent in real-time systems.
 Most SLAM systems that go beyond sparse point cloud processing make severe approximations to the true inference problem by artificially layering estimation \cite{McCormac:etal:ICRA2017}, baking in specific variable orderings \cite{Zhou:etal:ISMAR2020}, or by using alternation to avoid joint estimation \cite{Newcombe:etal:ISMAR2011}.
-We believe that these choices are often related to the rigidity of existing optimisation algorithms that need to exploit the fixed structure of an optimisation problem to achieve efficient performance on standard processing hardware.
+We believe these choices are often related to the rigidity of existing optimisation algorithms that need to exploit the problem structure to achieve efficient performance on standard processing hardware.

 Gaussian Belief Propagation (GBP) has recently been proposed as a strong candidate algorithm for real-time inference of arbitrary and dynamically changing factor graphs \cite{Davison:Ortiz:ARXIV2019}\cite{Ortiz:etal:ARXIV2021}.
 Its computational structure is node-wise parallel and it operates by local message passing on a factor graph.
 GBP trades the optimality of global updates for more flexible distribution of compute and memory, meaning it can better exploit parallel hardware and operate without assumptions about the global structure of an estimation problem.
 When implemented on a graph processor \cite{Graphcore}, GBP has already been shown to have speed advantages over global methods for inference on static bundle adjustment graphs \cite{Ortiz:etal:CVPR2020}.